Aditsyal/v2-core-polka-vm/README.md

-# UniswapV2 Pair for PolkaVM
+# UniswapV2 Smart Contract Pair for PolkaVM

 A standalone implementation of Uniswap V2's constant product AMM, optimized for PolkaVM deployment.